arturoestrada/arturoestrada.github.io/Research.md

 ## Working Papers & Work in Progress

-1. Rodriguez, A. E., Ibrahim, R. and D. Zhan.
-On Customer (Dis)honesty in Unobservable Queues: The Role of Lying Aversion.
+1. Rodriguez, A. E., Ibrahim, R. and Zhan, D. On Customer (Dis)honesty in Unobservable Queues: The Role of Lying Aversion.
    * Major revision at Management Science.
    * Second place, 2021 Behavioral Operations Management Best Working paper.
    * Finalist, 2021 Service Science IBM Best Student Paper.

-2. Rodriguez, A. E., Ibrahim, R. and  M. Kremer.
-Persuasion in Queues: An Experimental Study on the Effectiveness of Delay Announcements for Congestion Management.
+2. Rodriguez, A. E., Ibrahim, R. and  Kremer, M. Persuasion in Queues: An Experimental Study on the Effectiveness of Delay Announcements for Congestion Management.
 Working paper.

 ## Conference Publications